franfafdaf/IAC_23autumn_Group17-Coursework/README.md

     bne     t1, zero, mloop     # else always branch to mloop
 ```

 The design, as illustrated in the diagram below, adheres closely to the Project's framework.
 However, the ALU block is notably simplified, performing only addition (`+`) and subtraction (`-`) operations.
-This simplification results in a more streamlined control logic.
+This simplification results in a significantly reduced control logic.

 ![Reduced RV32I CPU](Images/microarchitecture.jpg)